IrinaAdeniyi/WildFind/README.md

 Further, I added a pop up message as well for when all the hidden objects are found.
 Finally I changed the alert() function with a modal to present the congratulations message at the end of the game in a better way.

+I then concentrated on improving the responsiveness of the game.

 ## Project Structure